johnpapa/shopathome/README.md

 Once your App Space is provisioned successfully, open to view your frontend deployed on Azure Static Web Apps with a link to **Open app in browser**.

-> [!NOTE]
-> To enable API connection and link the backend component to your Static App, click the connection between your frontend and backend, then **Upgrade + connect**

 ## Problems or Suggestions

 [Open an issue here](https://github.com/johnpapa/shopathome/issues)